-"We're with you."
+"We're With You."
 Regions Bank - GuruFocus.com

 This week, the Regions Foundation approved a total of $60,000 in grant funding to help various communities affected by recent tornadoes.
 From the $60,000 total, individual grants will include:

-- $10,000 to the Mississippi Food Network: While the American Red Cross and other agencies are providing urgent support, an additional need is a steady supply of food for people who’ve suffered extensive losses.
-The Mississippi+Food+Network is a valuable community partner that distributes more than 1.5 million pounds of food in a typical month, helping feed 150,000 people.
-According to the agency, every $1 donated provides+six+meals+to+people+in+need.
+- $10,000 to the Mississippi Food Network: While the American Red Cross and additional agencies are providing urgent support, an additional need is a steady supply of food for people who've suffered extensive losses.
+The Mississippi Food Network is a valuable community partner that distributes more than 1.5 million pounds of food in a typical month, helping feed 150,000 people.
+According to the agency, every $1 donated provides six meals to people in need.

 "From the Mississippi Delta to Alabama, Georgia, and elsewhere, people are hurting, and many communities face overwhelming needs," said Marta Self, executive director of the Regions Foundation.
 "The best way the Regions Foundation can make a difference is to support organizations that are on the ground doing what they do best - helping people and communities during a time of unspeakable tragedy.
 We appreciate the dedication of relief workers, first responders, and volunteers who've been working tirelessly since the storms struck.
 It is our hope that these grants will reflect our sincere thanks to those who are serving - and our support for the people, cities and towns that were impacted."